 Don’t miss the old monastic site with a round tower, cathedral, cemetery & other ruins.
 From there, a walk around the Lower Lake leads to the larger Upper Lake.

 There are many different hikes you can take in Glendalough.
 I had my large backpack with me, so I chose the 40 minute path around the Upper Lake to the Old Miner’s Village.

 Glendalough is a beautiful place.
-I was happy with the day trip from Dublin but scheduling 1-2 nights here on a 2 Weeks in Ireland itinerary is also a great idea.
+I was happy with the day trip from Dublin but scheduling 1-2 nights here on a 2 weeks Ireland itinerary is also a great idea.

-Every 2 Weeks in Ireland Itinerary should include a visit to Northern Ireland & its capital, Belfast.
+Every Ireland trip should include a visit to Northern Ireland & its capital, Belfast.

 Belfast was also shaped by The Troubles conflict between its Catholic & Protestant populations.